jamescr757/Project_1/README.md

 ### Overview

 This application is a one-stop shop for movie watchers.
 Users can watch trailers and look at movie details like the rating, plot, runtime, etc. for any movie.
-The app is connected to a movie database API, so the Upcoming movies stay up-to-date.
+The app is connected to a movie database API, so the movie categories are constantly updated.
 The movie trailers are delivered through YouTube's API.

 --------